SatyKrish/aks-pod-identity/README.md

 # Introduction

-AAD Pod Identity enables containerized applications in AKS cluster to access services that uses Azure Active Directory (AAD) as an identity provider.
+AAD Pod Identity (OSS) enables containerized applications in AKS cluster to access services that uses Azure Active Directory (AAD) as an identity provider.
 It supports assigning following types of identities to pod.

 - `type: 0` - User Assigned Managed Identity
 - `type: 1` - Service Principal with Secret